- Financial Planning

 - The level of cover reduces each year - in line with the sum you owe

-- If you die within the term of the policy, it will pay out a lump sum, to help clear whatever is outstanding on your debt at that point
+- If you die within the term of the policy, it will pay out a lump sum, to help clear whatever is outstanding on your debt at that point, however, there is no guarantee that the lump sum paid will enable you to clear your outstanding debt in full

-Please be aware that this type of insurance is based on an assessment of the health of the applicant.
+Please be aware that in some cases this type of assurance is based on an assessment of the health of the applicant.